AlexRogalskiy/android-patterns/docs/contributing/info.md

 If possible please provide more context by answering these questions:

-- **Did the problem start happening recently** (e.g. after updating to a new version of IceCore Hashids) or was this always a problem?
+- **Did the problem start happening recently** (for example after updating to a new version of IceCore Hashids) or was this always a problem?
 If the problem started happening recently, **can you reproduce the problem in an older version of IceCore Hashids**?
 What is the most recent version in which the problem does not happen?
 - **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Please include details about your configuration and environment: